eztramble123/data-6-website-23/README.md

-#data-6-website-23

-# Welcome to My Personal Website
+# Ezra Tramble - Personal Website

 This is a brief introduction about myself.

 ## About Me

-I am passionate about technology and enjoy coding in my free time.
+UC Berkeley Class of 2027, Electrical Engineering and Computer Science
 ## Projects

 - [Project 1](#project-1)